 WAST — West Africa Summer Time

-WAST means West Africa Summer Time and uses a UTC+2 offset.
-This abbreviation refers to a daylight saving time variant used in parts of West Africa when summer time is observed.
+WAST stands for West Africa Summer Time and uses a UTC+2 offset.
+It refers to daylight saving time observed in parts of West Africa when summer time is in effect.

-Compare WAST with other time zones using the visual hour-by-hour grid and scheduling table.
+Compare WAST with other zones using the visual time grid and hour-by-hour tables.
 Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert WAST to Other Time Zones

-Select a working time range on the grid: Click Select if needed, then drag across the WAST row to highlight a block of time in purple; you can resize it with the left and right handles or move the whole range by dragging the center.
-For example, selecting a morning or afternoon block in WAST lets you immediately see whether another compared row stays aligned at the same UTC+2 offset or shifts differently on the chosen date.
+Select a time range on the grid: Click Select if needed, then drag across the WAST row to highlight a time block in purple; you can resize it with the side handles or move it by dragging the center.
+For example, if you highlight a morning or afternoon work block in WAST (UTC+2), the matching rows for B, CAT, CEST, EET, IST, and SAST let you immediately compare whether that slot stays aligned for a cross-border call or service window.

-Export the selected schedule: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially useful when you need to send a confirmed meeting window to partners, clients, or distributed teams so everyone receives the same converted time reference in a format they can use right away.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is useful when you need to send a confirmed WAST meeting window to remote colleagues so the time appears correctly in their own calendars and reduces scheduling errors.

 About West Africa Summer Time (WAST)

-WAST is a daylight saving time abbreviation rather than a year-round standard time label.
-Its standard counterpart is not specified here, so the key point for scheduling is that WAST represents a seasonal UTC+2 setting rather than a permanent baseline time zone name.
+WAST is a daylight saving time abbreviation, which means it represents a seasonal clock setting rather than a year-round standard time label.
+The standard counterpart is not specified here, so the key point for scheduling is that WAST always refers to UTC+2 when it appears in calendars, meeting invites, or time conversion tools.

 WAST and Daylight Saving Time